krauseannelize/project-data-analysis/snack-attack-shack/log-data-transformation.md

 - **Data Correction:**
   - Corrected customer "Que Delícia" city from " 12Rio de Janeiro" to "Rio de Janeiro" in the original "3 customers" worksheet to ensure data accuracy.

+## 2025-04-19 - Continued Data Processing & Anaysis

+  - Step 47: Inserted a pivot table in "summary" referencing the "analysis-dynamic" worksheet with the following configuration:
+    - Rows:
+      - customerStatus (sorted ascending by customerStatus)
+      - customerName (sorted descending by Total Revenue).
+    - Values:
+      - Total Revenue: Sum of revenue.
+      - Order Count: Max of orderCount.
+      - AVG Revenue: Calculated field to calculate the average revenue per number of orders with formula: `=SUM(revenue)/MAX(orderCount)`.
+      - Frequency: Calculated field to calculate the order frequency by getting the average days between order with the formula: `=ROUND(SUM(sinceLastOrder)/IF(MAX(orderCount)=1,1,MAX(orderCount)-1))`.
+I subtract 1 to exclude the first order that does not have a gap.
+      - Elapsed: Calculated field to calculate the time that has elapsed since customer's last order and the end of range 30 April 2024 with formula: `=DATE(2024,4,30) - MAX(orderDate)`.